lawsaw/10x-words-learning/.ai/prd.md

 Title: Manage Word Details Manually
 Description: As a learner, I want to manually add and edit words within a category so that the vocabulary reflects my needs.
 Acceptance Criteria:
-- The word form captures the word in the learning language, its definitions, the user’s translation, and Markdown-formatted example sentences.
+- The word form captures the word in the learning language, the user’s translation, and Markdown-formatted example sentences.
 - Saving the form with all required fields persists the word and displays it in both table and slider views.
 - Editing an existing word updates the stored values and reflects the changes immediately in all views.